logzly. Canvas Creations

 Step 2: Mix Your First Texture Medium

 Here’s where you can get creative.
 I love using a 1:1 mix of acrylic paint and modeling paste for a buttery, sculptural feel.
 If you’re on a budget, try mixing equal parts white glue and sand.
+These ideas are part of our guide to creating textured canvas paintings with everyday materials.

 1. Scoop a dollop of medium onto a palette.